LaudateCorpus1/ROS-TCP-Connector/com.unity.robotics.message-visualizations/MessageVisualizationsDesign.md

 4. The visual is stored in the RosTopicState so that it can be cleaned up later if a new message is received, or the user turns off this visualization.

-# VisualizationRegistry
+# VisualFactoryRegistry

 https://github.com/Unity-Technologies/ROS-TCP-Connector/blob/laurie/HudRefactor/com.unity.robotics.ros-tcp-connector/Runtime/MessageVisualization/VisualFactoryRegistry.cs
 - This static class keeps track of what visualizers exist, and will pick a suitable visualizer for a given topic and message.
-- Each visualizer is expected to register itself with the VisualizationRegistry at startup.
+- Each visualizer is expected to register itself with the VisualFactoryRegistry at startup.
 - There are two different ways to register a visualizer - by message type, or by topic.
     - Registering by topic takes priority: it means that your visualizer is responsible for all messages sent or received on that topic.
 	- Registering by message type means that your visualizer will handle all messages of that type that don't have a specific topic visualizer.